 Become a donor or member and support our work to advance access to medicines.
 For everyone.
 Everywhere

 The price of new medicines is rising every year in the European Union, especially where a therapeutic alternative isn’t available.
-As a result, treatment for diseases, like cancer and hepatitis C, are becoming increasingly unaffordable for individuals and Member State healthcare systems alike.
+As a result, treatments for diseases, like cancer and hepatitis C, are becoming increasingly unaffordable for individuals and Member State healthcare systems alike.

 At the same time, pharmaceutical research and development (R&D) pipelines are drying up.
 Few new medicines provide therapeutic added value.
 And increasing cross-border threats, such as antibiotic resistance, are gaining ground quickly while limited solutions are being proposed.
 This, combined with the looming large-scale expiration of patents on medicines, means pharmaceutical companies use unethical strategies, such as evergreening and pay-for-delay agreements, to deter generic competition and maximise their profits.